KKoovalsky/PortableBitfields/README.md

 # Portable Bitfields C++ library

-This is a C++20 portable bitfields library, endian-configurable and with defined behaviour, in the contrary to the standard.
+This is a C++20 portable bitfields header-only library, endian-configurable and with defined behaviour, in the contrary to the standard.
 This library intends to strictly define the behaviour, which the standard leaves for the compilers to define.
 Implements serialization of the bitfields, and this is the main objective of this library.

+Examples of usage:

+* Accessing single bits of registers in ICs, from which the data is obtained through I2C, SPI, UART, ...
+* Protocol headers.

 ## Features